Bawnorton/Trimica/README.md

 - Rainbowifier
   - Using the "Rainbowifier" as a trim material will make the trim an animated rainbow

-## API
+## Resource API
-Trimica provides a resource API and an in-code API for modders to provide additional functionality or override the default behaviour of the mod.
+Trimica provides a resource API for modders / modpack makers to provide additional textures or modify existing ones.

 ### Providing Overlay Texutres
 For overlay textures the lightness of a pixel will be used to determine the colour index on the palette.